 West Lindsey District Council

 These provide the outcome of a planning application.
-Only a small number of decision notices are posted out.
-A copy is sent to the applicant (or their agent if one has been appointed to make the application on someone’s behalf).
-A copy of the decision notice is also sent to the relevant parish council or parish meeting and also to your local ward councillor.
+A copy of the decision notice is sent to the applicant (or their agent if one has been appointed to make the application on someone’s behalf).
+A copy is also sent to the relevant parish council or parish meeting.
 All decision notices are available online and if you have made comments on an application you can find out the outcome by looking up the application on our application tracker.